 Cook a Simple Pancake with Home-Made Syrup

-Edited by Rafah Perlado, Anonymous, Rebecca M., Monika and 2 others
+Edited by Rafah Perlado, Rebecca M., Monika, Lynn and 1 other

 What's the best way to start a day?
 Breakfast of course!
 A pancake, otherwise known as a hotcake, is a good replacement for toasted bread when you're not in a hurry.
 For the beginners, or for the ones who do not excel at cooking and are planning to surprise their special someone with breakfast in bed, you can easily prepare this recipe.
 This recipe makes good basic pancakes, but to make things extra special, you can always add a twist.
 Enjoy cooking!

 - 11 1/2 cups all-purpose flourAdvertisement

 - 22 1/2 teaspoons baking powderAdvertisement